 With these varied life experiences, he has consequently developed a breadth of perspective and an expansive vision to inspire his work.
 As a filmmaker, he has written/directed/produced award-winning short films that have screened at dozens of international film festivals across the globe.
-A product of the NYU Graduate Film Program, Cole has also been selected as a 2013-2014 Film Independent Project Involve Producing Fellow.
-His debut feature film screenplay, After the Storm, has won the Spike Lee Production Fund Award (Mr. Lee serves as an Executive Producer for the film), the Next 15 Minutes Screenplay Competition (sponsored by Final Draft), and the Urbanworld Film Festival Screenplay Competition (sponsored by BET and HBO).
-He is also adapting the New York Times bestselling novel, Monster, for Tonik Productions.
-Both projects will go into production in 2014.
+A product of the NYU Graduate Film Program, Cole began his journey in Hollywood as a 2014 Film Independent Project Involve Producing Fellow.
+His debut feature film screenplay, AFTER THE STORM, has won the Spike Lee Production Fund Award (Mr. Lee currently serves as an Executive Producer for the film), the Next 15 Minutes Screenplay Competition (sponsored by Final Draft), and the Urbanworld Film Festival Screenplay Competition (sponsored by BET and HBO).
+He has also adapted the New York Times bestselling novel, MONSTER, for Tonik Productions.

 Cole has one purpose in life: to exist as his highest self in every moment of every day and to simultaneously assist others in doing the same.
 In his spare time, he pours most of his energy towards his interstellar journey to the limits of the universe.
 No spaceship required.